The Unexpected Threat to Your Healthy Home

 - CHARACTERISTICS: wooly textured clusters with a white hue and green patches that become more compact over time

 - WHERE IT GROWS: wallpaper, carpeting, air conditioning filters, and HVAC ducts

 - HEALTH EFFECTS: some variants are linked to pulmonary and liver infections

 Trichoderma is yet another allergenic mold, but it has five different subspecies.
-This mold is mostly non-pathogenic, however it does have some ties to heart and liver infections.
+This mold is mostly non-pathogenic, however, it does have some ties to heart and liver infections.
 The real danger lies in its effect on building materials.
-Trichoderma contains an enzyme that erodes wood and paper products as well as textiles that will lead to the structures with these materials collapsing.
-If you suspect you have a trichoderma outbreak in your home, it is critical to get it taken care of as soon as possible to prevent any further damage to your home and health.
+Trichoderma contains an enzyme that erodes wood and paper products as well as textiles which will lead to the structures with these materials collapsing.
+If you suspect you have a Trichoderma outbreak in your home, it is critical to get it taken care of as soon as possible to prevent any further damage to your home and health.

 - CHARACTERISTICS: velvety texture with a green or blue hue

 - WHERE IT GROWS: water damaged areas, wallpaper, carpets, and mattresses